jaredhaight/TailscaleLogAnalyticsIngestor/README.md

 # Tailscale LogAnalytics Ingestor
 This is a small service that's forwards Tailscale audit events to Log Analytics.

+# Running
+By default the docker container listens on 8080.

 # Configuration
 You can set the following configuration values either in appsettings.json or via environment variables.